 It is massively significant that you don’t just rely on insurance coverage, rather take preventative steps to decrease the probability of rodent attacks as much as possible.
 Some of these measures may include –

 You would never want your vehicle to be parked at a rodent-prone location.
 So make sure the location is not around food sources.
 Also, if the place is not sufficiently lit, then it might well be a paradise for rodents.
 Parking your vehicle indoors can also be a solution to keep rodents away.

 We often leave our food wrappers and little leftovers inside the vehicle which is a big reason to attract rodents.
 Most of these creatures depend on smelling things and you need a repellent inside and around your vehicle to avoid such troubles.

 Not parking on the same spot:

-Like most of the animals, rodents are more likely to build up a habit of returning to the same spot.
-They tend to make nests on the location they’ve visited more than once.
+Like most animals, rodents are more likely to build up a habit of returning to the same spot.
+They tend to make nests in the location they’ve visited more than once.
 Therefore, moving your vehicle to a different parking spot and switching it may be a good way to prevent them from making it their home.